 - AI research ethics

 Gabrielle currently has two posts.
-First, as part of the VISAGE project, and working with Professor Barbara Prainsack, she is exploring the regulatory, ethical and social issues of forensic DNA phenotyping.
+First, as part of the VISAGE project, working with Professor Barbara Prainsack.
+She is exploring the regulatory, ethical and social issues of forensic DNA phenotyping.

-Second, she holds a Wellcome Trust seed grant, which is exploring the appropriateness of Higher Education Institution ethics frameworks for health research which uses AI.
+Second, she holds a Wellcome Trust seed grant, which explores the appropriateness of higher education institution ethics frameworks for health research, using AI.

 See Gabrielle's research profile